British Values at Ladypool

-At Ladypool Primary School we are committed to serving our community and surrounding areas.
-We value the diverse ethnic backgrounds of all pupils and families, therefore, we undertake a variety of events and lessons to celebrate diversity.
-We have found this approach to be enriching for all parties as it teaches tolerance and respect for the differences in our community and the wider world.
+At Ladypool Primary School, we are committed to serving our community and surrounding areas.
+We value the diverse ethnic backgrounds of our pupils and families and we undertake a variety of events to celebrate diversity as well as embedding this within our curriculum.
+We have found this approach to be enriching for all parties as it teaches tolerance and respect of the differences in our community and the wider world.

-At Ladypool we actively promote key British values in the following ways:
+At Ladypool, we actively promote British values in the following ways:

 Democracy is a rich element within the school.
 Pupils have the opportunity to have their voices heard through our School Council.
 Pupil questionnaires are also circulated to gather children’s perceptions of school life.
 The elections of school ambassadors and school councils are based solely on pupil votes.
 Our school behaviour policy involves rewards which the pupils vote on as a class group.